labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/exec.md

 sidebar_position: 5
 ---

-# exec: Execute Commands
+# Execute Command

-The `sealos exec` command is a command in the Sealos command-line tool used to execute shell commands or scripts on specified cluster nodes.
-This guide provides detailed information on how to use the command and its options.
+`sealos exec` is a command in the Sealos command-line tool, used to execute Shell commands or scripts on specified cluster nodes.
+This guide will detail its usage and options.

 ## Basic Usage

-The basic format of the `sealos exec` command is as follows:
+The basic `sealos exec` command format is as follows:

 ```bash
 sealos exec "shell command or script"
 ```

-In the above command, `shell command or script` represents the shell command or script that you want to execute on the cluster nodes.
+In the above command, `shell command or script` is the Shell command or script you want to execute on the cluster nodes.

 ## Options

 The `sealos exec` command provides the following options:

-- `-c, --cluster='default'`: Specifies the name of the cluster on which to execute the command.
-The default value is `default`.
+- `-c, --cluster='default'`: The name of the cluster on which the command will be executed.
+The default is `default`.

-- `--ips=[]`: Runs the command on nodes with the specified IP addresses.
+- `--ips=[]`: Run commands on nodes with specified IP addresses.

-- `-r, --roles='':`: Runs the command on nodes with the specified roles.
-Currently supports `master`, `node`, and `registry`.
+- `-r, --roles='':` Run commands on nodes with specified roles.
+Currently supports master,node,registry.

 Each option can be followed by one or more parameters.